 Our goal is to promote creative solutions using methodologies that have proven their efficiency in improving organizations.
-The way a company focuses its processes is closely linked to what we outline as an added value contribution, or a contribution that aspires to add value.
-Tools such as “Lean” help purify waste or unnecessary complications that do not let to flourish what the company can provide as truly valuable.
+The way a company directs its processes is closely linked to what we outline as an added value contribution, or a contribution that aspires to add value.
+Tools such as “Lean” help purify waste or unnecessary complications that do not let what the company can provide flourish to be truly valuable.
 Other methodologies such as “Six Sigma” strengthen our processes and eliminate all possible errors.

-It is logically relevant to understand how the company is organized, how do we work and how is the governance of the company structured.
+It is logically relevant to understand how the company is organized, how the way or working is structured and how is the governance of the company structured.
 An organization that aspires to be agile and flexible has to be organized differently than one that aspires to be a benchmark of tradition, for example.
-A project oriented organization puts the focus elsewhere compared to other one that does it on repetitive tasks.
+A project oriented organization puts the focus elsewhere compared to other one that does repetitive tasks.

 Workspaces and Environments

 How structured is the methodological process that leads us to design an office in one way or another?
-Why do we not pay the same rigor as in designing a productive environment?
-That knowledge creation, collaboration or troubleshooting, does it not serve any pattern that we can capture?
-To answer these questions, it is very important to incorporate the process of design and space planning within the overall process of transformation or creation of an integrated Company Experience®.
+Why do we not apply the same rigor as when designing a productive environment?
+Does the knowledge creation, collaboration or problem solving not serve any pattern that we can capture?
+To answer these questions, it is very important to incorporate the process of design and space planning in the overall transformation or creation process of an integrated Company Experience®.

 INFORMATION AND COMMUNICATION TECHNOLOGIES

-An alignment and a more proactive approach towards technology / digitization in our corporate world allows us to create a more consistent experience.
-We are not talking about expensive tools or infrastructures, but to provide a real focus on the usability of the tools that are available and that, in many cases, organizations already have.
+An alignment and a more proactive planning approach towards technology / digitization in our corporate world allows us to create a more consistent experience.
+We are not talking about expensive tools or infrastructures, but about providing a real focus on the usability of the tools that are available and that, in many cases, organizations already have.

 The way we communicate is one of the pillars of what we want our Company Experience® to be.
-And deliberately we say “we” because we know that communication is not enough to get what we want, but it is a necessary cause.
-In this context, it is important to align both communications: The internal and external communications must go hand in hand and at the same time, reinforcing each other.
+And deliberately we say “we want” because we know that communication is not enough to get what we want, but it is a necessary cause.
+In this context, it is important to align both communications: The internal and external communications must go hand in hand and, at the same time, reinforce each other.